InfoSecInnovations/What2Log/content/en/blog/event4672.md

 ---
-title: Event ID 4672: Special Privileges Assigned to a New Logon
+title: "Event ID 4672: Special Privileges Assigned to a New Logon"
 description: What is event 4672 and why do we care?
 author: Flynn Weeks
 ---